MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 #### Task 1: Define the views.

-1. Based on your reading of the **InitialInvestigation** document, add a controller **Table 3: MVC Views** using the following information:
+1. Based on your reading of the **InitialInvestigation** document, add views in **Table 3: MVC Views** using the following information:
 -   Controller name:  **PhotoController**

-2. In **Table 3: MVC Views**, add a property using the following information:
+2. In **Table 3: MVC Views**, add a view using the following information:
 -   Controller name:  **PhotoController**
 -   View name:  **DisplayGallery**
 -   Action description:  **This view displays a collection of Photos at thumbnail size.
 For each photo the Title, Owner, and Created Date values are displayed**

-3. In **Table 3: MVC Views**, add a property using the following information:
+3. In **Table 3: MVC Views**, add a view using the following information:
 -   Controller name:  **PhotoController**
 -   View name:  **DisplayPhoto**
 -   Action description:  **This view displays a single Photo at full size.
 The Title and Owner are displayed above the photo.
 The Photo Description, Created Date, and other values are displayed beneath the photo.
 Under these details, all the Comments for the current Photo are listed, with an “Add a Comment” link**

-4. In **Table 3: MVC Views**, add a property using the following information:
+4. In **Table 3: MVC Views**, add a view using the following information:
 -   Controller name:  **PhotoController**
 -   View name:  **AddPhoto**
 -   Action description:  **This view displays a form with which the user can upload and describe a new Photo**

-5. In **Table 3: MVC Views**, add a property using the following information:
+5. In **Table 3: MVC Views**, add a view using the following information:
 -   Controller name:  **PhotoController**
 -   View name:  **DeletePhoto**
 -   Action description:  **This view displays a form with which the user can confirm a Photo deletion.
 The view displays details of the current Photo, such as its Title and Description**